plopp.inspector#

 Inspector takes in a three-dimensional input and applies a reduction operation (

 'sum'by default) along one of the dimensions specified bydim.
 It displays the result as a two-dimensional image.
 In addition, an ‘inspection’ tool is available in the toolbar.
 Inmode='point'it allows placing point markers on the image to slice at that position, retaining only the third dimension and displaying the resulting one-dimensional slice in the right-hand side figure.
-Inmode='polygon'it allows drawing a polygon to compute the total intensity inside the polygon as a function of the third dimension.Controls (point mode): - Left-click to make new points - Left-click and hold on point to move point - Middle-click to delete point
+Inmode='polygon'it allows drawing a polygon to compute the total intensity inside the polygon as a function of the third dimension.
+Inmode='rectangle'it allows drawing a rectangle to compute the total intensity inside the rectangle as a function of the third dimension.Controls (point mode): - Left-click to make new points - Left-click and hold on point to move point - Middle-click to delete point

 Controls (polygon mode): - Left-click to make new polygons - Left-click and hold on polygon vertex to move vertex - Right-click and hold to drag/move the entire polygon - Middle-click to delete polygon